Ryo-N7/Ryo-N7.github.io/_posts/2017-09-10-sakura-bloom.md

 <img src="../assets/2017-09-10-sakura-bloom_files/unnamed-chunk-10-1.png" style="display: block; margin: auto;" />

 Better! but does not look good on a drab grey background...
 So let's add a background image!
-We can do this by utilizing a variety of packages to download an image from the internet and place on ggplot on top of it.
-All of this can be done inside a custom function.
+We can do this by utilizing a variety of packages to download an image from the internet and place a ggplot on top of it.
+All of this can be done inside a custom function (original source: http://nandeshwar.info/quotes/little-silly-fun-r/).

-In this custom function we will: 1.
-Download an image and store it in a temporary file 2.
-Save that image with the `readJPEG()` function 3.
-Use `rasterGrob()` to render a raster object with the downloaded image 4.
-Slowly build up our ggplot visualization step-by-step
+In this custom function we will:

+1. Download an image and store it in a temporary file
+2. Save that image with the `readJPEG()` function
+3. Use `rasterGrob()` to render a raster object with the downloaded image
+4. Slowly build up our ggplot visualization step-by-step

 ``` r
 #### With background image!